jose-elias-alvarez/obsidian-paste-link/README.md

 Additionally, URLs containing newlines are not handled, since Obsidian doesn't support multiline links.

+### Fetch page titles

+If enabled, the plugin will attempt to fetch page titles from HTTP URLs and use them as titles when pasting links.

+Note that titles from some pages (e.g. Reddit) may fail to load.
+The priority here is speed and predictability, not absolute correctness.
+If you rely heavily on this functionality, I recommend [obsidian-auto-link-title](https://github.com/zolrath/obsidian-auto-link-title).

+-   You can "clean" titles by setting a regular expression in the plugin's settings.
+The first capture group will be used as the title.
+-   To always keep the entire title, use an empty string.
+-   Selected text will always be used as the title.

 ### Edge cases

 The paste handler tries to handle these edge cases intelligently: